directus-labs/guest-authoring/next-auth-with-directus/index.md

 export default directus;
 ```

-Here you are creating a new directus API instance with `authentication` and `rest` API features enabled.
+Here, you are creating a new Directus API instance with enabled `authentication` and `rest` API features.

-### Creating the Components
+### Creating the AuthForm Component

-With all the required dependencies installed, you now can start building the components for the frontend application.
+With all the required dependencies installed, you can start building the components for the frontend application.
-Open the `next-directus` in an editor of your choice and create a new folder named `AuthForm` inside the `components` folder (you'd need to create the `components` folder also), inside of the `AuthForm` folder create an `index.tsx`
+Open the `next-directus` in an editor of your choice and create a new folder named `AuthForm` inside the `components` folder (you'd need to create the `components` folder also); inside of the `AuthForm` folder, create an `index.tsx`

 `components/AuthForm/index.tsx`